Progress indicator redesign

 Anatomy (color, typography, component status)

-Applying design tokens
+Applying design tokens to white labels

 Applying VIU by HUB token colors to the component